Sorebit/sorebit.github.io/content/notes/site_setup.md

 ## Theme

-The theme itself is quite simple.
+The theme itself is quite simple, dictated by simplicity coming from Markdown-based content.
 My main inspiration was the [solar][ltm-gh] theme, developed by *Marie Otsuka* for the [solar-powered version of Low-Tech Magazine][ltm].
 They actually provide some [interesting insight][ltm-ab] into the decisions behind the design.

 Another source of inspiration was [Buttercup Festival][bcf] by *David Troupe* - a web comic which I